battle-tactics-strategies

 Sun Bin: Crippled Body, Fluid Mind

-Sun Bin, a descendant of Sun Tzu and author of the Sun Bin’s Art of War, lived during the Warring States period.
+Sun Bin, a descendant of Sunzi and author of the Sun Bin's Art of War, lived during the Warring States period.
 Despite being crippled and imprisoned by his rival Pang Juan, Sun Bin used deception and knowledge of terrain to win decisive victories.
-In the Battle of Guiling, he employed a feigned retreat—drawing Pang Juan into a long pursuit and then ambushing him at a narrow defile.
+In the Battle of Guiling (354–353 BCE), he employed a feigned retreat—drawing Pang Juan into a long pursuit and then ambushing him at a narrow defile.
 Sun Bin understood ziran (using the terrain to trap the enemy) and wu wei (letting the enemy exhaust himself before striking).
+His strategy of "besieging Wei to rescue Zhao" is a textbook example of indirect approach: by striking at the enemy's vulnerable point, he forced Pang Juan to abandon his siege and rush to defend his own capital, only to be ambushed en route.

 Zhuge Liang and the Empty Fort Strategy

 During the Three Kingdoms period, the strategist Zhuge Liang famously used an “empty fort” bluff.
 Outnumbered and with no troops to defend his city, he opened the gates, sat on the wall playing the lute, and projected calm.
-The enemy general, convinced a trap lay ahead, withdrew.
+The enemy general Sima Yi, convinced a trap lay ahead, withdrew.
 This is a classic example of yin yang—using apparent weakness (open gates) to create fear in the opponent.
 It is also a perfect demonstration of the Taoist principle of softness overcoming hardness: no arrow was fired, yet the battle was won.
+The episode illustrates how psychological dominance, rooted in the Taoist understanding of human nature, can substitute for physical force.

 Taoist Principles in Modern Chinese Military Doctrine